Skip to main content

 4. Install the release

-helm upgrade --install gitea gitea/gitea \
+helm upgrade --install gitea gitea-charts/gitea \

 --namespace gitea \